Insaida/nscCTF/GettingStarted.md

 ### <a name="competitiondata-stats"></a> Getting Statistics

-The `api/api/stats.py` file provides a number of useful statistics-gathering functions for the picoCTF Platform.
+The `api/api/stats.py` file provides a number of useful statistics-gathering functions for the nscCTF Platform.
 You can obtain most of the interesting statistics by running the function `get_stats()`.

 Note that with the exception of the scoreboard functionality, the functions in `api/api/stats.py` are designed to be run by an administrator in the background and are likely too slow to be served directly to users.

 ### <a name="competitiondata-reviews"></a> Getting Review Data Directly

-The picoCTF Platform allows users to provide feedback on whether or not they found a problem interesting, educational, etc. This information is then stored in the MongoDB collection `problem_feedback`.
+The nscCTF Platform allows users to provide feedback on whether or not they found a problem interesting, educational, etc. This information is then stored in the MongoDB collection `problem_feedback`.
 Based on how you want to use the review data, you may want to query the database directly.
 Running the command `db.problem_feedback.find({}, {"pid": true, "feedback.comment": true})` in the MongoDB terminal, for example, will yield all of the text comments provided in problem reviews.

 The `get_review_stats` and `print_review_comments` functions in `api/api/stats.py` are also useful for easily accessing data from problem reviews.